gratechx/gratechx/README.md

 │                                                                 │
 │   ─────────────────────────────────────────                     │
 │                                                                 │
-│   "The word Algorithm was born in my land,                      │ │    from my ancestor Al-Khwarizmi."                              │ │                                                                 │
-│   "We see him as a spiritual father                             │ │    to the science of algorithms,                                │ │    a legacy for all humanity."                                  │ │                                                                 │
+│   "The word 'Algorithm' was born in Baghdad,                    │ │    from the scholar Al-Khwarizmi.                               │ │    We see him not just as an ancestor,                          │ │    but as a spiritual father to the science of computation.     │ │                                                                 │ │   His legacy belongs to no single nation;                       │ │    it is a gift to all humanity.                                │ │    At GraTech, we are simply honored to bring the algorithm     │ │    back to its roots—building sovereign intelligence            │ │    that speaks every language."                                 │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────┘
 ```